BadMannersXYZ/upload-generator/README.md

 [ib=Amet][weasyl=Sit]Consectetur[/weasyl][/ib] is the same as above, but Consectetur is displayed as the username for websites other than Inkbunny and Weasyl.
 The Weasyl gallery is linked to in those websites.

-[generic=https://github.com/BadMannersXYZ]Bad Manners[/generic] can be used as the innermost tag with a mandatory URL attribute and default username, and is similar to the URL tag, but it can be nested within other profile links.
+[generic=https://github.com/BadMannersXYZ]Bad Manners[/generic] can be used as the innermost tag with a mandatory URL attribute and default username, and is similar to the URL tag, but it can be nested within other profile links that get used for intra-linking only.
 ```